-In May of 2012 the Department of Art will award prizes to the undergraduate writers of the best papers in art history during the 2011 calendar year.
+In May of 2015 the Department of Art will award prizes to the undergraduate writers of the best papers in art history during the 2014 calendar year.
 In recent years, these awards have been cash prizes contributed by a generous donor.
-These awards parallel prizes offered in the annual student competitive art exhibition, and are distributed at the College of Arts, Humanities and Social Sciences awards day in May.
+These awards parallel prizes offered in the annual student competitive art exhibition, and are distributed at the College of Arts, Letters, and Sciences awards day in May.
 There are two levels of prizes, often with a first-place winner and honorable mention in each category: best paper in a survey-level class and best paper in an upper-level class.

 - All undergraduate studio art or art history majors or minors are eligible.

 - Each student may submit one paper in each category (survey and upper-level) originally written for a UALR art history class offered spring, summer, or fall 2014.

 - In classes where an oral presentation was given in lieu of a paper, the presentation may be written up and submitted.